 Most vaccines for children 6 years of age or younger that had contained thimerosal either no longer contain this preservative or contain only trace amounts-small enough that the FDA considers them "preservative free" [89].
 IIV vaccines are now largely in this category, as "preservative-free" preparations of IIV are widely available.
-For the 2023-2024 season, 91% of IIV vaccines are thimerosal-free or thimerosal-reduced formulations [118].
+For the 2024-2025 season, "most" of IIV vaccines are thimerosal-free or thimerosal-reduced formulations [118].